Learn how to give a proper breastfeeding session to your newborn baby with our breastfeeding tips and get rid of all your worries.

 It this persists, you might want to slowly and gently massage the areola with your fingers, preferably under the shower as warm water help the milk flow easily.

 If you don’t have success with this method, you can always try a breast pump until your breasts are again soft.
+To avoid some other potential problems peachymama made an awesome infographic that will help you a lot.

 12. Stay Hydrated

-All the breastfeeding tips will say this, and we want to also mention it.
-Hydration is one of the most important processes that you can keep going while you are breastfeeding.
+All the breastfeeding tips will say this, and we want also to mention it.
+Hydration is one of the most essential processes that you can keep going while you are breastfeeding.
 After all, don’t forget that you have to drink and eat for two!
 A good practice is to drink a tall glass of water every time you nurse your baby.
 This way, you will make sure that your body can produce enough milk while also keeping yourself hydrated.

 We hope that you found our breastfeeding tips useful, as nursing is a very special thing that you make your bond stronger and, like everything that involved nursing a newborn, has to be treated with the utmost importance.
 Just follow these tips and consult your lactation doctor whenever you have doubts or are worried.
 What breastfeeding tips did you use when nursing your baby?
 We would love to read your stories and experiences, as well as the other fresh moms in the comments section.